-Baptism symbolizes the death of the old self-the old person was crucified with Christ-died with Christ-buried with Christ in baptism (Rom.
+Baptism symbolizes the death of the old self - the old person was crucified with Christ buried with Christ in baptism (Rom.
 6:8; Gal.
 2:20; 6:14; Col. 2:12, 20).
-It pictures our identification with Jesus Christ-we cast our lot in with him.
+It pictures our identification with Jesus Christ - we cast our lot in with him.
 We accept that his death was "for us," "for our sins."

-We acknowledge that we have sinned, that we have a tendency to sin, that we are sinners in need of a Savior.
+We acknowledge that we have a tendency to sin, that we are sinners in need of a Savior.
 We acknowledge our need to be cleansed, and that this cleansing comes through the death of Jesus Christ.
 Baptism is one of the ways in which we confess Jesus Christ as our Lord and Savior.